Nvdtn19/IDM-Activation-Script/README.md

 -   Internet download manager provides a 30-day trial period, you can use this script to reset this Activation / Trial period whenever you want.
 -   This option also can be used to restore status if in case IDM reports a fake serial key and other similar errors.

-#### OS requirement

--   The project is supported for Windows 7/8/8.1/10/11 and their Server equivalent.
--   The PowerShell method to run IAS is supported on Windows 8 and higher.

 #### Advanced Info